rtrppl/orgrr/readme.md

 ### orgrr-add-to-project and orgrr-open-project

 `Orgrr-add-to-project` appends the current line to an orgrr-project and includes a source-link to allow for follow up.
 All links within this snippet are corrected to work in the new location.
-This function should work for all org-files and in the `orgrr-backlinks` buffer.
+This function works for all org-files in `org-directory` and in the `orgrr-backlinks` buffer.

 `orgrr-open-project` provides quick access to all orgrr-projects.